octopus-network/omnity-docs/docs/cosmwasm.md

         }
 ```
 * The transaction hash will be put into redeem function from CosmWasm Route, when the function is called, the ticket will be generated, and the transaction result can be see from **[Omnity Explorer](https://explorer.omnity.network/)**.

+#### Light Client:
+* The Cosmos light client verification logic is implemented in the CosmWasm Route canister.
+* A scheduled task is added to periodically fetch and verify the latest block headers.
+* A light client verification logic is added to our original redeem process.

 ## CosmWasm Proxy
 **Update:**